FedEx to reduce debt by $2.6 billion after bond offering

-U.S. delivery firm FedEx Corp (FDX.N) said on Tuesday it would reduce its net debt by $2.6 billion after it completes offerings of $1.75 billion of U.S. dollar-denominated notes and 1.25 billion euro-denominated notes.
+(Reuters) -U.S. delivery firm FedEx Corp said on Tuesday it would reduce its net debt by $2.6 billion after it completes offerings of $1.75 billion of U.S. dollar-denominated notes and 1.25 billion euro-denominated notes.

 The offerings represent the largest series of related debt transactions in its history, the company said in a statement.